esciunzi/oci-o11y-solutions/knowledge-content/FinOps/files/readme.md

-# Mastering Cloud Cost Control with OCI Log Analytics #

-Oracle Cloud Infrastructure (OCI) provides several built-in tools to help users monitor, analyze, and control cloud spending.
-Among these tools are OCI Cost Analysis and Scheduled Reports, which offer visibility into usage patterns and cost trends over time.
-These tools are valuable for high-level reporting and day-to-day cost tracking, especially when trying to stay within budget or identify cost anomalies.

-However, for more in-depth analysis—such as breaking down spending across departments, correlating costs with specific resource tags, or building custom dashboards—access to raw cost and usage data becomes essential.
-This is where the ability to export and analyze detailed cost reports becomes particularly useful.

-OCI is fully compliant with the FinOps Foundation’s FOCUS (FinOps Open Cost and Usage Specification) standard.
-The FOCUS report provides a standardized and comprehensive dataset that includes detailed information about costs, services, compartments, tags, and more.
+information about costs, services, compartments, tags, and more.
 This standardized format makes it easier to integrate OCI cost data into third-party tools or advanced analytics platforms.